remoorejr/cordova-plugin-camera-with-exif/README.md

     cordova plugin add cordova-plugin-camera-with-exif --variable CAMERA_USAGE_DESCRIPTION="your usage message"

-If you don't pass the variable, the plugin will add an empty string as value.
+If you don't pass the variable, the plugin will add the following  text as the value.

+- `CAMERA_USAGE_DESCRIPTION` = This app requires access to the camera to take pictures.
+- `PHOTOLIBRARY_USAGE_DESCRIPTION` = This app requires access to the photo library to display pictures.

 ---